trufflesuite/trufflesuite.com/src/blog/how-the-merge-impacts-the-application-layer-and-developer-experience/index.md

 With the switch to PoS, this field would no longer return anything meaningful as there is no concept of block difficulty in PoS.
 In order to provide some form of backward compatibility and prevent smart contracts that use `block.difficulty` from breaking, the value returned by the **DIFFICULTY** opcode will be replaced with the pseudo-random value generated as part of the Beacon Chain and would be renamed **PREVRANDAO**.

-It should be noted that although this new **PREVRANDO** value is considered as a source of randomness output of a higher strength than the output provided by the DIFFICULTY opcode in the PoW network, it is still not a true source of randomness the same way `block.difficulty` is not and should be used with care while adhering to the instructions outlined in the [EIP under security considerations](https://eips.ethereum.org/EIPS/eip-4399#security-considerations).
+It should be noted that although this new **PREVRANDAO** value is considered as a source of randomness output of a higher strength than the output provided by the **DIFFICULTY** opcode in the PoW network, it is still not a true source of randomness the same way `block.difficulty` is not and should be used with care while adhering to the instructions outlined in the [EIP under security considerations](https://eips.ethereum.org/EIPS/eip-4399#security-considerations).

 ## Testnets